The parts of a fiddle

 The body of the fiddle acts as a soundbox, amplifying the sound created by the vibration of the strings.

 The fingerboard is a short length of hard wood that is glued in place on the neck of the fiddle.
-They are generally made from ebony.
+It’s generally made from ebony.

 The f holes

-The f hole is a sound hole which helps the sound of the fiddle project more effectively from the instrument.
+The two f holes (also sometimes called sound holes) are two holes in the front of the body of the fiddle which help the sound of the fiddle project more effectively from the instrument.

 The fine adjusters

-The tailpiece connects the strings to the base of the fiddle.
+The tailpiece connects the strings to the base of the fiddle, and holds them taught.

-The chinrest is separate to the fiddle, and is kept in place by an ingenious screwing mechanism.
-Chinrests come in a variety of design, and may sit to the side of the tailpiece, or directly over the top of it.
+The chin rest is separate to the fiddle, and is kept in place by an ingenious screwing mechanism.
+Chin rests come in a variety of designs, and may sit to the side of the tailpiece, or directly over the top of it.